neondatabase/neon/docs/rfcs/022-pageserver-delete-from-s3.md

 Another design limitation is that there is no cheap `mv` operation available for s3. `mv` from `aws s3 mv` uses `copy(src, dst) + delete(src)`.
 So `mv`-like operation is not feasible as a building block because it actually amplifies the problem with both duration and resulting cost of the operation.

+The case when there are multiple pageservers handling the same tenants is largely out of scope of the RFC.
+We still consider case with migration from one PS to another, but do not consider case when tenant exists on multiple pageservers for extended period of time.
+The case with multiple pageservers can be reduced to case with one pageservers by calling detach on all pageservers except the last one, for it actual delete needs to be called.

 For simplicity lets look into deleting tenants.
 Differences in deletion process between tenants and timelines are mentioned in paragraph ["Differences between tenants and timelines"](#differences-between-tenants-and-timelines)

 ### 1. Pageserver owns deletion machinery